psvensson/raft-runner/README.md

 You think this is complicated?
 Not in comparison :D

 ## Features
-- Implement dynamkic joining of peers, so you don't need either to hard-code or start from a CLI (unless you want to)
+- Implement dynamic joining of peers, so you don't need either to hard-code or start from a CLI (unless you want to)
 - Hiding most of the gnarly stuff so you don't need to understand Raft (so much) to be able to use it

 ## API